How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 At Katherine O’Brien Law, we don’t get paid unless we remove or deindex your article.
 This incentivizes us to work hard to obtain removal.
 Moreover, since we charge a flat rate of $3,000.00 per article successfully removed, you can rest easy knowing what your legal bill will be.

-At Katherine O’Brien Law, we have experience working with both large and small media companies across the nation with a proven track record of success removing negative content for our clients.
+At Katherine O’Brien Law, we have experience working with large and small media companies across the nation and have a proven track record of success removing negative content for our clients.

 Not only have we seen many reputation management services destroy a client’s case — we’ve also seen many lawyers ruin a client’s chances for removal.
-It’s a huge mistake to hire a defamation lawyer to send threatening demand letters and cease and desist notices.
+Hiring a defamation lawyer to send threatening demand letters and cease and desist notices is a huge mistake.
 Don’t use a hammer when a scalpel gets the job done.
 News agencies, police blotters, and mugshot websites know the law.
 They understand that they probably don’t have to remove your harmful content.
-These attempts will not go over well, will not be forgotten, and they can forever ruin your chances of removing your content.
+These attempts will not go over well or be forgotten, and they can forever ruin your chances of removing your content.

 At Katherine O’Brien Law, we have the tools you need to win.
 We have a proven strategy that has been perfected over the course of time and is done with our client’s best interest in mind.
 We take a diplomatic approach to the removal process and try to work with — not against — the people who ultimately will make the critical decision in your case.